space150/spaceBase/scss/README.md

 <![endif]-->
 ~~~

 ### Styleguide

 There is a third stylesheet, `styleguide.css`, used only in `styleguide.html`.
 This file is the start for your project style guide, including grid examples, color swatches, typography, UI and form elements.
 [What is a style guide?](http://alistapart.com/article/creating-style-guides)

-## Variables
+## Global Variables

-Global variables are kept in the `_vars.scss` partial.
+Customizable variables are stored in the `_vars.scss` partial.
 This includes things like font styles, colors, breakpoints and base sizing measurements.
-Use these variables throughout the rest of the project and add more as you see fit. `_vars.scss` also contains switches to include or exclude features as you need them.
+Use these variables throughout the rest of the project, and add more as you see fit. `_vars.scss` also contains switches to include or exclude features as you need them.

-### The `$base-sizing-unit` Variable
+### Vertical Rhythm and the `$base-sizing-unit`

 As a means for consistency and good vertical rhythm, many measurements are based off the `$base-spacing-unit`, which is equal to the base `$line-height-ratio`.
 This way if the `$base-font-size` or `$base-line-height` is adjusted down the road, white space proportions are preserved.
+For example, unless you opt for using CSS Reset, most block-level elements (headings, lists, paragraphs, etc.) will have a bottom margin equal to `$base-spacing-unit`.

 ## The Grid

-The grid structure comes from version 4 of [inuit.css](https://github.com/csswizardry/inuit.css) with some minor modifications.
+The grid structure comes from version 4 of [inuit.css](https://github.com/csswizardry/inuit.css) with some modifications.
 It uses proportionally-sized floats with human readable classnames (i.e. one-half, two-thirds, three-quarters, etc).
 By default, grid gutters (the space between grid elements) are equal to the `$base-sizing-unit` but can be changed in `_vars.scss`.
 Each set of grid elements must be wrapped in a `grid-wrapper`.
 Floats can be reversed by adding `grid-wrapper--rev`, and gutters can be removed by adding `grid-wrapper--full`.

 Example:
 ~~~html